NVS-PRABHASH/NVS-PRABHASH/README.md

 <li>I’m a proud winner of the Robo Chase competition at ASPIRE 2K23 and hold Google AI-ML certifications, with hands-on experience in developing innovative projects and internships.</li>
   <br></br>
 <ul>💡 What I Bring to the Table 💡 🌐</ul>
-<li>Visionary Thinking: I have a knack for seeing the bigger picture and envisioning innovative solutions that drive results like real-time crook detection (86% accuracy) and voice-controlled smart homes. </li>
+<li>🧠 Visionary Thinking : I have a knack for seeing the bigger picture and envisioning innovative solutions that drive results like real-time crook detection (86% accuracy) and voice-controlled smart homes. </li>
-<li>🛠️ Problem Solver: Challenges are my playground.From detecting humans through walls using Wi-Fi CSI to optimizing rocket maneuverability, I turn complex challenges into elegant solutions.</li>
+<li>🛠️ Problem Solver : Challenges are my playground.From detecting humans through walls using Wi-Fi CSI to optimizing rocket maneuverability, I turn complex challenges into elegant solutions.</li>
-<li>🌱 Continuous Learner: Learning is a lifelong journey.
+<li>🌱 Continuous Learner : Learning is a lifelong journey.
 I'm committed to staying at the forefront of industry trends and emerging technologies.</li>
-<li>🤝Impactful Collaborator: My internships at Qualivon Technologies along with my Robo Chase victory, showcase my ability to drive team success and deliver results.</li>
+<li>🤝Impactful Collaborator : My internships at Qualivon Technologies along with my Robo Chase victory, showcase my ability to drive team success and deliver results.</li>
   <br></br>
 <ul> 🚀 What's Next? 🚀</ul>
 <li>LLet’s connect to push the boundaries of AI!
 Whether you’re interested in collaborating on Generative AI projects, exploring prompt engineering, or discussing deep learning advancements, I’m here to spark innovation., I'm here to make meaningful connections.</li>